 - Sandbags will not seal out water. - Sandbags deteriorate when exposed to continued wetting and drying. - Sandbags are for small water flow protection - up to two feet.
-Protection from more significant water flow requires

-- a more permanent flood prevention system.
+Protection from more significant water flow requires a more permanent flood prevention system.

-- Wet sandbags are very heavy.
+• Wet sandbags are very heavy.
 Use caution when lifting to avoid injury.

 Sandbags are made available by Leon County and the City of Tallahassee for heavy rain.
-Leon County sandbags are limited to 15 bags per household.
+Leon County sandbags are limited to 25 bags per household.
 Residents are encouraged to bring their own shovels as a limited number of tools for filling bags are available.
 County locations will be staffed.
-Sites will remain open until officials determine that sandbags are no longer needed.
-Updates about sandbag availability will be provided during an emergency at: LeonCountyFL.gov/ei.
+Sites will remain open until officials determine that sandbags are no longer needed or the site is closed for safety.
+Updates about sandbag availability will be provided during an emergency at: LeonCountvFL.gov/ei.